-Association Najdeh is well known for strengthening the position of women in the Palestinian refugee community in Lebanon.
+Association Najdeh, a partner organisation from CAFOD, is well known for strengthening the position of women in the Palestinian refugee community in Lebanon.
 It is a feminist organisation that has been advocating for Palestinian women's rights since the late seventies.
 More recently the organisation has begun to actively involve men and boys as allies and volunteers for promoting gender equality in the camps.
 This resonates in the eloquent words of one of the young female leaders who participated in AN's leadership training: "One hand cannot clap on its own, but if both women and men are brought together they will form a solid union which will help solve many problems."

-- Challenging power relationships and gender stereotypes that address women's empowerment, women's leadership and decision-making roles - Women's leadership and vocational training - Community awareness-raising campaigns - Counselling support to survivors of violence - National and regional advocacy work on violence against women and girls - Engaging men and boys from the refugee communities to take part in AN's vocational training courses and to support the gender awareness-raising activities as volunteers. - Interactive community drama as vehicle for community awareness-raising.
-This not only addresses issues around gender-based violence but, more recently ,also women's political participation in the popular committees.
+- Challenging power relationships and gender stereotypes addressing women's empowerment, women's leadership and decision-making roles - Women's leadership and vocational training - Community awareness-raising campaigns - Counselling support to survivors of violence - · National and regional advocacy work on violence against women and girls - Engaging men and boys from the refugee communities to take part in AN's vocational training courses and to support the gender awareness-raising activities as volunteers - Interactive community drama: as vehicle for community awareness-raising, addressing not only issues around gender-based violence, but more recently also women's political participation in the popular committees.
 In these shows women and men from the local communities are given the space to discuss these very sensitive issues within a safe environment.